yoelplutchok/nyc-asthma-failure-map/docs/METHODOLOGY.md

 ## Statistical Validation

-We used **Welch's t-test** (robust to unequal variance) to compare failure zones vs other neighborhoods:
+I used **Welch's t-test** (robust to unequal variance) to compare failure zones vs other neighborhoods:

 | Metric | Failure Zones | Other Zones | p-value |
 |--------|---------------|-------------|---------|